Savvy Dating 101: How to Enjoy First Dates

 - What would you do if the sky is the limit?

 Pleasurable dating must unfold naturally and proceed in stages if we are to allow romance a chance to thrive.
-In the beginning, keep the conversation on the light side.
+At first, keep the conversation on the light side.
 Any talk of sex, finances, and politics can and should wait.
 There really is no rush to dig into these topics on a first date.
-After all, people are all a little complicated and only time will allow a romantic narrative to unfold into something marvelous---maybe even into something as wonderful as lasting love.
+After all, only time will allow a romantic narrative to unfold into something marvelous---maybe even into something as wonderful as lasting love.